Startup equity dilution: What it is, when it happens, and how it affects you

 When does dilution happen?

-Shareholders’ stakes can be diluted in several scenarios, including a fundraising round.
+Shareholders’ percentage ownership can be diluted in several scenarios, especially during fundraising rounds.

 Startups often sell new shares to raise money to propel the company’s growth and/or pay down debt.
 When new shares are issued, existing shareholders’ stakes are diluted.